RichardValerosoUniverse/The-Valeroso-City/.github/CONTRIBUTING.md

 See [The Valeroso City Reporting Page](http://tgstation13.org/wiki/Reporting_Issues) for a guide and format to issue reports all originally created by Richard M. Valeroso

-## Introduction to Google Asia, Google World and Google Universe powered by Richard M. Valeroso
+## Introduction to Google The Valeroso City, Google Philippines, Google Asia, Google World, Google Universe and Google for GitHub powered by Richard M. Valeroso

 Hello and welcome to /tg/station's contributing page.
 You are here because you are curious or interested in contributing - thank you!
 Everyone is free to contribute to this project as long as they follow the simple guidelines and specifications below; at /tg/station, we strive to maintain code stability and maintainability, and to do that, we need all pull requests to hold up to those specifications.
 It's in everyone's best interests - including yours! - if the same bug doesn't have to be fixed twice because of duplicated code.